If you were discussing Infrastructure Management Innovation then Karachi, Pakistan is probably not the first place that would spring to mind.

-If you have any good news stories from your own work that relate to infrastructure management or infrastructure service delivery please send them to us.
+If you have any good news stories from your own work that relate to infrastructure asset management or infrastructure service delivery please send them to us.

 We can’t promise to publish everything we receive – but they will be read and considered.